- Email: Philip.Hinson@lewisbrisbois.com

 - Fax: 704.557.9932

-Philip Hinson is a partner in the Charlotte office of Lewis Brisbois and a member of the Labor & Employment Practice.
+Phil Hinson is a partner in the Charlotte office of Lewis Brisbois and a member of the Labor & Employment and ADA Compliance & Defense Practices.
+He primarily devotes his legal practice to management-side employment law litigation and advice and counseling, and to matters involving ADA-related compliance including defense of public accommodations and public entities.

-Phil also represents employers in disputes involving trade secrets, non-compete, non-solicitation, and other restrictive covenant issues.
+- Litigation implicating trade secrets, non-compete, non-solicitation, and other restrictive covenant issues;

-Immediately after graduating from law school, Phil served as law clerk to the Honorable Graham C. Mullen, Senior United States District Court Judge for the Western District of North Carolina.
+Before entering private practice, Phil gratefully served as a law clerk for Senior United States District Court Judge Graham C. Mullen in the United States District Court for the Western District of North Carolina.

 State Bar Admissions